andyhokk/arJS/README.md

 Attribute | Option | Usage
 --------- | ------ | -------------
-color | Name of the Color / Hex color code| Color of the cursor fuse | Boolean | How to trigger the object
+color | Name of the Color (e.g. 'yellow') / Hex color code| Color of the cursor fuse | Boolean | How to trigger the object

 [Attributes](https://aframe.io/docs/0.8.0/primitives/a-cursor.htm)